aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-smartart/extract-text-from-the-gear-type-smartart-shape/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells can extract text from the Gear Type Smart Art Shape.
-In order to do so, you should first convert Smart Art Shape to Group Shape using the [**Shape.get_result_of_smart_art()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/get_result_of_smart_art) method.
-Then you should get the array of all the Individual Shapes forming the Group Shape using the [**GroupShape.get_grouped_shapes()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/groupshape/get_grouped_shapes) method.
-Finally, you can iterate all of the Individual Shapes one by one in a loop and extract their text using the [**Shape.text**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/text) property.
+Aspose.Cells can extract text from the Gear Type SmartArt shape.
+In order to do so, you should first convert the SmartArt shape to a Group shape using the [**Shape.get_result_of_smart_art()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/get_result_of_smart_art) method.
+Then you should get the array of all the individual shapes forming the Group shape using the [**GroupShape.get_grouped_shapes()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/groupshape/get_grouped_shapes) method.
+Finally, you can iterate over all the individual shapes one by one in a loop and extract their text using the [**Shape.text**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/text) property.

 ## **Extract Text from the Gear Type SmartArt Shape**

-The following sample code loads the [sample Excel file](67338483.xlsx) that contains Gear Type Smart Art Shape.
+The following sample code loads the [sample Excel file](67338483.xlsx) that contains a Gear Type SmartArt shape.
 It then extracts the text from its individual shapes as discussed above.
-Please see the console output of the code given below for a reference.
+Please see the console output of the code given below for reference.

 ## **Sample Code**